danlentz/clj-uuid/README.md

 ### A Simple Example

-Ok, so now you know how to use this nifty new UUID library and your are burning up to do somthing awesome with UUID's...
+Ok, so now you know how to use this nifty new UUID library and you are burning up to do something awesome with UUID's...
 But, ah, hmmm...
 First you need to figure out what exactly you want to do with them.
 Well, before you start working on your distributed cloud-based secret weapon, here is a simple way you can generate cryptographically